damienmaier/ktest-error/README.md

 # ktest-error
-A pyhton script that calls klee ktest-tool on tests that that trigger an error
+A pyhton script that calls klee ktest-tool on tests that trigger an error